Chicago Bus Accident Lawyers Serving People Across Illinois

 School Bus Accidents - Children can be injured in a school bus accident due to the negligent actions of the driver.
 The bus operator can either be a school district employee or a driver for a third-party transportation company that the school district contracts with to provide bus services.

-City Bus Accidents - Many passengers are hurt each year in CTA bus crashes when they are riding on vehicles owned by a transportation authority.
+City Bus Accidents - Many passengers are hurt each year in Chicago Transit Authority (CTA) bus crashes when they are riding on vehicles owned by a public transportation authority.
 These injuries can range from neck and back damage to something more serious such as fractured extremities.
 In some cases, drivers of other vehicles or pedestrians are killed when they are struck by buses.

 Tour Bus Accidents - While the tour bus industry is regulated, some companies involved fail to strictly follow the rules and properly hire and train drivers.
 Tour buses may overturn or distracted drivers may strike pedestrians walking nearby.